michaeljclark/michaeljclark.github.io/asm.md

 The assembler implements a number of directives that control the assembly of instructions into an object file.
-These directives control exporting of symbols, selection of sections, alignment of data and the ability to include arbitrary data in the object file.
+These directives give the ability to include arbitrary data in the object file, control exporting of symbols, selection of sections, alignment of data, assembly options for compression, position dependent and position independent code.

 The following are assembler directives for emitting data: